 When we consider an embedded automatic speech recognition (ASR) system, e.g., ROBOT with ASR, many poor surroundings and long distance microphone conditions should be considered.
-In case of exhibition rooms, out-door, and general house environments, the SNR should be always lower only concentrates a target phrase, e.g., a comthan 20dB.
+In case of exhibition rooms, out-door, and general house environments, the SNR should be always lower than 20dB.
 In case of free-hands and general human communications, the 10 cm - 5 m distances should be also considered.
-The introduced ASR can recognize speech under the above various the dictionary.
-Any other phrases are regarded as conditions accurately.
+The introduced ASR can recognize speech under the above various conditions accurately.
 The conditions used in our development are considered as (1) white noise, speech-like noise and factory noise with 5dB SNR, (2) echo environment less than 150ms and (3) medium distance (< 5m) from a microphone.